RIKEN-RCCS/lens3/doc/design.md

 ### Wui Processes

 Wui is not designed as load-balanced.
-Wui may consist of some processes (started by Gunicorn), but they need to run on a single node in order to share the configuration directory of the "mc" command.
+Wui may consist of some processes started by Gunicorn, but they are not distributed.

 ### Mux Processes